-We are a new company with no operating history.
+We are a new company with no operating history, and our investment adviser has only a limited history of investing experience.

 We were initially formed in September 2010 and will commence operations upon completion of this offering.
 As a result, we have limited financial information on which you can evaluate an investment in our company or our prior performance.
+In addition, our investment adviser, NeXt Asset Management, was formed in November 2009, and has only a limited history of investing experience managing a pool of assets substantially smaller in size than the net proceeds we expect to receive from this offering.
 We are subject to all of the business risks and uncertainties associated with any new business, including the risk that we will not achieve our investment objective and that the value of your investment could decline substantially or fall to zero.
 In addition, we will have minimal capital resources until completion of this offering.
 We anticipate that it will take us up to six to twelve months to invest substantially all of the net proceeds of this offering in our targeted investments.
 During this period, we will invest in temporary investments, such as cash, cash equivalents, U.S. government securities and other high-quality debt investments that mature in one year or less.
 In addition, we will retain a portion of the net proceeds from this offering for purposes of funding our ongoing operations subsequent to the completion of this offering.